Muhammad-Suleman-Talib/Robotics_book_backend/backend/README.md

 QDRANT_URL="https://your-qdrant-cluster-url.qdrant.tech:6333"
 QDRANT_API_KEY="your-qdrant-api-key"

+# Cohere API Key for Embeddings
+COHERE_API_KEY="your-cohere-api-key"

-# Google AI (Gemini) API Key
+# OpenAI-compatible API Key for Generative Model (using Gemini API key if via proxy)
-# This key is used for both embeddings and the generative model.
+# This key is used for the generative model via an OpenAI-compatible client.
-GOOGLE_API_KEY="your-gemini-api-key"
+# If you are using a proxy to route OpenAI calls to Gemini, this should be your Gemini API Key.
+OPENAI_API_KEY="your-gemini-api-key-for-openai-client"
+# OpenAI-compatible API Base URL (e.g., for a Gemini proxy)
+# This should point to the endpoint of your OpenAI-compatible service or proxy.
+# Example: "http://localhost:8000/v1" or an actual Google API endpoint if it supports OpenAI format.
+OPENAI_API_BASE="your-openai-compatible-gemini-proxy-url"
 ```

 ## Usage